What to look for when buying an inkjet printer

 All inkjet printers hold the basic types of paper formats including letter, legal, and standard envelope sizes.
 If you plan on printing out on a special paper format it may be best to check with the manufacturer’s information to determine whether or not the printer will be able to work with that size of media.
 Your needs may also require printing on DVDs/CDs.
 Added functionality to meet these needs will generally mean considering a printer that is both physically larger, as well as more expensive.

 Print resolution refers to the quality of the print or dots per inch (dpi).
-In general, HP printers are known for their high-quality text output, while brands such as Epson brand printers are thought to handle photos well.
+In general, HP printers are known for their high-quality text output, while brands such as Epson brand printers are thought to produce higher quality photo prints.

 Some printers load the media from the top, while others load the media in a bottom tray.
 If you have space considerations it is important to consider where the printer will be placed and if it will have enough room to load the media.

 Almost no printers come with the proper cables included anymore.
 Make sure you buy the appropriate length and type of cable to reach your printer.
 Most connect via USB, but some printers may also have an ethernet port or wireless card to connect to a network.
 A print server may come in handy if you have multiple computers that need to print to a specific printer.
 If you know that you need to use your printer on a network, we recommend buying a printer with that capability built-in rather than trying to add functionality later.